Clock Model¶

 Overview¶

 In most communication network simulations, time is simply modeled as a global quantity.
-All components of the network share the same time throughout the simulation independently of where they are physically located or how they are logically connected to the network.
+All components of the network share the same time throughout the simulation, independent of their physical location or logical connection to the network.

-In contast, in time sensitive networking, the bookkeeping of time is an essential part, which should be explicitly simulated independently of the underlying global time.
-The reason is that the differences among the local time of the communication network components significantly affects the simulation results.
+In contrast, in time-sensitive networking, the tracking of time is an essential part, which should be explicitly simulated independently of the underlying global time.
+This is because the differences in the local time of the communication network components significantly affect the simulation results.

-In such simulations, hardware clocks are simulated on their own, and communication protocols don’t rely on the global value of simulation time, which is in fact unknown in reality, but on the value of their own clocks.
-With having hardware clocks modeled, it’s also often required to use various time synhronization protocols, because clocks tend to drift over time and communication protocols rely on the precision of the clocks they are using.
+In such simulations, hardware clocks are simulated separately, and communication protocols do not rely on the global value of simulation time, which is, in fact, unknown in reality, but rather on the value of their own clocks.
+With hardware clocks being modeled, it is also often necessary to use various time synchronization protocols because clocks tend to drift over time and communication protocols rely on the precision of the clocks they are using.

-In INET, the clock model is a completely optional feature, which has no effect on the simulation performance when disabled.
-Even if the feature is enabled, the usage of clock modules by communication protocols and applications is still optional, and enabling the feature has negligible performance hit when not in use.
-For testing that the mere usage of a clock has no effect on the simulation results, INET also includes an ideal clock mechanism.
+In INET, the clock model is a completely optional feature that has no effect on the simulation performance when disabled.
+Even if the feature is enabled, the usage of clock modules by communication protocols and applications is still optional, and enabling the feature has a negligible performance impact when not in use.
+To test that the mere usage of a clock has no effect on the simulation results, INET also includes an ideal clock mechanism.

 Clocks¶